 A fresh rotation of dry spices.
-My favourites are smoked paprika, garlic powder, mustard powder, za’atar, aleppo chili flakes, berbere mix, and basically anything else.
+My favourites are smoked paprika, garlic powder, mustard powder, za’atar, aleppo chili flakes, berbere mix, Montreal steak spice, and basically anything else.
 We eat grilled veggies every night when it’s warm, and the rotating spices are key.
-Spring is a good time to clear out and assess your spice drawer too, just sayin’!
+Spring is a good time to clear out and assess your spice drawer too, just a tip!

 Citrus.
 I love to grill a few lemon/lime halves until the exposed flesh is charred, and then just serve those alongside my vegetables, tofu etc. The caramelized lemon juice adds that special something.